onera/paradigm/doc/sphinx/source/developer_manual/coding_rules.rst

 Structure
 ---------

-The API of each algorithm is in 5 steps :
+Most features in ParaDiGM are structured as the following five steps:

-- create : initialize the structure associated to the feature
+  1. **create**  : initialize the structure associated to the feature
-- set : provide the data necessary for the algorithm to the structure
+  2. **set**     : provide the input data to the structure
-- compute : run the algorithm
+  3. **compute** : run the algorithm
-- get : retrieve the output data
+  4. **get**     : retrieve the output data
-- free : free the memory of the feature structure
+  5. **free**    : free the memory of the feature structure

-When data needs to be exchanged at the end of the algorithm, a getter has to be provided on the ``part_to_part`` associated to the feature.
-Data related to the exchange can be getted directly in the ``part_to_part``.
+Some features consist in establishing a communication graph between entities distributed on different processes.
+This communication graph is in the form of a :ref:`Part-to-Part <ptp>` object.
+This Part-to-Part object holds everything the user needs for addressing arrays both on the sender and receive side (except from the geometric mapping data).
+Therefore, Part-to-Part accessors should always be used instead of adding redundant "src_to_tgt(_idx)_get" or "tgt_to_src(_idx)_get" functions.

-In any case, a feature should take into account a mesh with several partition (``n_part > 1``).
-Adk J. Coulet and B. Maugars, if you want to know whether you should handle several zones.
+All features should support meshes with several partitions per MPI rank (``n_part > 1``).
+Ask J. Coulet and B. Maugars if you want to know whether you should handle several zones.

 Indentation
 -----------